 The temperature should be a constant 24 to 28 degrees Celsius.
 You could use a heating mat if you are worried that the temperature is too low.

-To maximise the chances of success, plain old tap water isn’t really suitable.
+To maximize the chances of success, plain old tap water isn’t really suitable.
 Use filtered chlorine-free water which is low in minerals.

 How can I tell that roots have grown?